 [WEEK] The current week number of the year.
-Week #1 is the first week with a Sunday in it.
+Week #1 is the first week with a your current Joomla! language.
+Front-end, remote and CRON backups may return this in English or your default Joomla! language.
+This is not a bug, it is how Joomla!'s translation system is supposed to work.